dotnet/csharpstandard/standard/attributes.md

 Specifies that the given member won't be `null` when the method returns.

-> *Example*: The compiler may analyze constructors and field initializers to make sure that all non-nullable reference fields have been initialized before each constructor returns.
-However, the compiler doesn't track field assignments through called helper methods.
-The `MemberNotNull` attribute specifies the fields that are initialized to a non-null value in that method.
+> *Example*: A helper method adds the `MemberNotNull` attribute to specify any fields that are assigned to a non-null value in that method.
+A compiler that analyzes constructors to make sure that all non-nullable reference fields have been initialized uses this attribute to determine that fields have been set in those helper methods.
 For example, consider the following example:
 >
-> <!-- Example: {template:"standalone-lib", name:"MemeberNotNullAttribute"} -->
+> <!-- Example: {template:"standalone-lib", name:"MemberNotNullAttribute"} -->
 > ```csharp
 > #nullable enable
 > public class Container